skrodal/adobe-connect-api/README.md

 - UNINETT Dataporten
 - Alto Router
+- JWT (JSON Web Token) implementation as described [here](https://coderwall.com/p/8wrxfw/goodbye-php-sessions-hello-json-web-tokens)

+## Client

+Code/docs for the client, `ConnectAdmin`, for which this API was developed may be [found here](https://github.com/skrodal/adobe-connect-admin)
-— by Simon Skrødal, 2016
+Developed by Simon Skrødal, October 2016